-The College continues to be monitored by the FE Commissioner under the intervention process.
-In addition the Education and Skills Funding Agency continues to support the College and monthly case meetings are in place to review progress.
-Regular meetings with the banks are held to monitor progress and ensure financial targets are met.
+The College remains subject to the intervention and monitoring process of the FE Commissioner.
+In addition, the ESFA continues to support the College and monthly case meetings are in place to review progress.
+The banks also attend the case meetings to monitor progress and ensure financial targets within the financial recovery plan are met.